replicate/cog/README.md

 ## Install

-Download and install a pre-built executable by running the following commands:
+You can download and install the latest release of Cog by running the following commands in a terminal:

 ```console
 sudo curl -o /usr/local/bin/cog -L "https://github.com/replicate/cog/releases/latest/download/cog_$(uname -s)_$(uname -m)"
 sudo chmod +x /usr/local/bin/cog
 ```

-You can re-run these commands to update your installation to the latest release.

-Alternatively, you can build Cog from source by running the following commands:
+Alternatively, you can build Cog from source and install it with these commands:

 ```console
 $ make